 Day 6 Baeza-Cordoba

 Pause at an olive oil museum en route to Córdoba.
 The city is famous for its historic mosque, the spiritual heart of the Islamic kingdom of Al-Andalus.
 After the Moors were expelled from Spain, a Christian church was inserted into the existing building to create the city’s cathedral.
-Your hotel for the next two nights will be the locally rated 4-star Ayre Hotel Córdoba which is set on the La Arruzafa hillside.
+Your hotel for the next two nights will be the locally rated 4-star Hotel Hesperia Córdoba which is set on the La Arruzafa hillside.
 B

 Day 7 Cordoba city tour

-Join a walking tour of Cordoba, explore the narrow streets of the old quarter and enjoy a guided tour of the Great Mosque and, in 2020, the Jewish synagogue.
+Join a walking tour of Córdoba, explore the narrow streets of the old quarter and enjoy a guided tour of the Great Mosque and, in 2020, the Jewish synagogue.
 Spend the afternoon at leisure.
 You can look forward to dinner in a local restaurant tonight, or at the hotel for 2019 departures.
 B

 Day 8 Cordoba to Jerez de la Frontera via Seville